 On first glance these 20-oz containers look the same, but they are not!
 They can both be used with the Personal Cup Adapter, but they are not interchangeable between Space Saving and Smart Series models.
 The difference is on the lips of the cups.
 The Space Saving one has two tabs, which both contain small round magnets.
 The Smart System one has a wider lip that extends all the way around the cup, and it has two elongated magnets.

 Unadvertised uses of the Personal Cup Adapter

-Vitamix does not advertise it, but, in addition to the 20-oz cups, the Personal Cup Adapter also works with the Space Saving 40-oz container and the Smart System 8-oz cups.
+Vitamix does not advertise it, but, the Personal Cup Adapter uses the same threading/blade as the Space Saving 40-oz container and the Smart System 8-oz cups.
 Online Vitamix only sells the 40-oz container bundled with a Space Saving machine.
 However, if you call them, you can buy it by itself.
 Last I checked, it was $54.95.